 Less than 20 kilometres east of Mount Hekla is the location of Landmannalaugar.
 The Landmannalaugar environment is literally a wonderland.
 The rich colours of the mountains surrounding the area and the outstanding contrasts appearing in the raven black and glittering rhyolite lava fields are truly amazing.
 From the edge of Laugahraun lava field several hot-water streams spring up as well as sources of cold water that mix together to form a little warm river.
 The natural warm water pool here is quite unique and an ideal place for bathing all year around, with a temperature of around 36-40 degrees centigrade even in the middle of a snowy winter.

 We will drive to Lake Frostadarvatn and Ljotipollur Pool, a volcanic crater, now filled with a cobalt blue lake.
 It is an inactive explosion crater close to Landmannalaugar where the rust-red crater walls glisten and sparkle.
-From there we will head to Kylingavatn Lake and the majestic Mount Kirkjufell which towers over the area.
+From there we will head to Kylingavatn Lake.

 When we arrive at Landmannalaugar we will be able do some light hiking and sightseeing.
 Be sure to bring a swimsuit and to take the opportunity to bath and relax in the naturally heated water.
 We will spend the night at Landmannalaugar in a lodge, or if you prefer you could use the camping site.
 In the evening your guide will prepare dinner for you whilst you relax in the hot pools and enjoy the amazing nature around Landmannalaugar.